-- 2. Only needed for cable logging methods: If cable logging systems require use of hold trees that are within the Riparian Reserves, avoid using western redcedar, western white pine species, and any tree greater than 30 inches, when possible. - 3.
-Spill Prevention All trucks used for refueling would carry a hazardous material recovery kit.
-All vehicles and machinery would be free of petroleum leaks.
-Any leaks that occur would be immediately repaired.
-Power equipment would be refueled at least 150 feet from water bodies to prevent direct delivery of contaminants into a water body.
-If local site conditions do not allow for a 150-foot setback, then refueling would be as far away as possible from the water body, defined in the NWFP as portions of a watershed directly coupled to streams and rivers, that is, the portions of a watershed required for maintaining hydrologic, geomorphic, and ecologic processes that directly affect standing and flowing waterbodies such as lakes and ponds, wetlands, streams, stream processes, and fish habitats.
-For all immobile

-- equipment, absorbent pads would be used.
-All petroleum products being transported or stored would be in approved containers meeting Occupational Safety and Health Administration and Oregon Department of Transportation standards.
-The Contracting Officer would be notified of any spills.
-Any contaminated soil, vegetation or debris must be removed from National Forest System lands and disposed of in accordance with state laws. - 4.
-Ground-based mechanized equipment (e.g. skidder, dozer, feller-buncher) operation will not be allowed outside the Normal Operating (Dry) Season (generally June 1 October 30) within Riparian Reserves unless approved through the existing waiver process by the District Ranger, based on recommendations from a soil, hydrology, and/or fisheries specialist. - 5.
+- 6. No project activities will occur within a wetted stream channel or within the perimeter of a seep, spring or wetland. - 7.
+All hand piles created within the inner riparian zone must be at least 30' away from the active channel or edge of a wetland, spring, or seep. - 8.
+If cable logging systems require use of hold trees that are within the Riparian Reserves, avoid using western redcedar, western white pine species, and any tree greater than 30 inches, when possible. - 9.
+Spill Prevention All trucks used for refueling will carry a hazardous material recovery kit.
+All vehicles and machinery will be free of petroleum leaks.
+Any leaks that occur will be immediately repaired.
+Power equipment will be refueled at least 150 feet from water bodies to prevent direct delivery of contaminants into a water body.
+If local site conditions do not allow for a 150-foot setback, then refueling will be as far away as possible from the water body, defined in the NWFP as portions of a watershed directly coupled to streams and rivers, that is, the portions of a watershed required for maintaining hydrologic, geomorphic, and ecologic processes that directly affect standing and flowing waterbodies such as lakes and ponds, wetlands, streams, stream processes, and fish habitats.
+For all immobile equipment, absorbent pads will be used.
+All petroleum products being transported or stored will be in approved containers meeting Occupational Safety and Health Administration and Oregon Department of Transportation standards.
+The Contracting Officer will be notified of any spills.
+Any contaminated soil, vegetation or debris will be removed from National Forest System lands and disposed of in accordance with state laws. - Ground-based mechanized equipment (e.g. skidder, dozer, feller-buncher) operation will not operate outside the Normal Operating (Dry) Season (generally June 1 October 30) within Riparian Reserves unless approved through the existing waiver process by the District Ranger, based on recommendations from a soil, hydrology, and/or fisheries specialist. - 11.
 Erosion control measures will be implemented to prevent off-site movement of disturbed or exposed soil associated with road and landing construction, use and decommissioning/closure (including cut-banks, fills, ditches, etc.) on road segments, including bridges and other stream crossings, that have the potential to directly or indirectly deliver sediment to any stream channel.
 Erosion control measures include silt fences, wattles, straw bales, matting, mulch, slash, water bars, ditch check dams, grass seed, or other products.
-Sediment control features will be maintained in working order throughout project implementation and will remain in place, as appropriate, after activities are completed. - 6.
-Streams within the project area must be protected with stream protection buffers as shown in Table 1.
-Within the limited activity buffer, no commercial harvest (removal of trees greater than 10" DBH) is allowed.
-Stream buffers are measured from the edge of active channel (stream banks) on both sides of the stream. - 7.
-Retain at least 50% canopy cover in riparian reserves with consideration of plant community and associated stand characteristics.
-Within limited activity buffer, trees greater than 10" DBH will not be cut with the exception of fall and leave trees.
-Outside of the limited activity buffer, but still within riparian reserves, trees greater than 22" DBH will not be cut.
-Cedar, white pine, pacific yew and hardwood tree species greater than 10" DBH will be left to the extent possible. - 8.
-Trees for harvest must be felled away or parallel to the limited activity buffer.
-Trees that are felled into this buffer, whether inadvertently, as fall and leave trees, or trees felled to create yarding corridors or non-system roads, must be left on site.
+Sediment control features will be maintained in working order throughout project implementation and will remain in place, as appropriate, after activities are completed.